salrashid123/salrashid123.github.io/gcs_post_signedurl_js/README.md

 # Upload/Download files from a browser with GCS Signed URLs and Signed Policy Documents

 Small javascript application showing how to upload/download files with [GCS Signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) and [Signed Policy Documents](https://cloud.google.com/storage/docs/xml-api/post-object#policydocument).
 This article will not cover in detail what those two mechanisms are but rather demonstrate a basic application that exercises both on the browser.
 This is a simple client-server app that uploads files using these two mechanisms from a user's browser.
-SignedURLs w/ javascript has been done many times before (see references); this article describes SinedURLs and Policy document differences and implementations.
+SignedURLs w/ javascript has been done many times before (see references); this article describes SignedURLs and Policy document differences and implementations.

 Briefly, SignedURLs and Policy Document based operations are similar: a URL with a signature that an unauthenticated user can perform certain GCS operations.
 There are a couple of differences to note: